learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Error_Handling_in_ExpressJS.md

 5. [Conclusion](#conclusion)

 ## Introduction
-Express.JS (aka Express) is a scalable backend web framework for building RESTful APIs in the Node.JS programming language.
+[Express.JS](../Tech_Stacks/Express.md) (aka Express) is a scalable backend web framework for building [RESTful APIs](https://aws.amazon.com/what-is/restful-api/#:~:text=RESTful%20API%20is%20an%20interface,applications%20to%20perform%20various%20tasks.) with [Node.JS](../Tech_Stacks/NodeJS_Intro.md).
 It provides a variety of interelated features for server-side API development, including support for routing, middleware, templating (e.g. with EJS and Handlebars), static file serving and utilities for managing HTTP request-response flows.
 Error handling is an important aspect of any sofware project as it is critical for development, maintainability and functionality.
 It is especially important when building RESTful APIs where there exists specific expectations of how erroneous scenarios should be handled, such as setting appropriate status codes in response objects, returning error information in a consistent format etc.

 This guide aims to highlight the mechanisms in Express that afford graceful error handling and how they can be utilised with good practices.
-This article will assume knowledge of Express and that an operational Express server is set up with some API endpoints that carry out some logic.
+This article will assume knowledge of Express and that an operational Express server is set up with some API endpoints that carry out some logic (check out [this tutorial](https://www.digitalocean.com/community/tutorials/nodejs-express-basics) for some help getting started).

 ## Goals of Error Handling for RESTful APIs
 * **Appropriate status codes are set:** It is important that the HTTP status code is appropriate and as specific as possible with regard to the error that has occurred.
 Information about what each HTTP status code represents can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 For example, if a GET request for a resource fails because there are no resources corresponding to a provided identifying parameter, a 404 *"Not Found"* status code should be returned.
 Poor error handling will often be reflected by all error responses setting a  500 *"Internal Server Error* (typically used as generic catch-all status code but should be only set as a last resort).